Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification

-\paragraph{Bernoulli Relaxation.} Training generative models under sparsity constraints is a well-studied field \cite{louizos2017learning, bengio2013estimatingpropagatinggradientsstochastic}.
+\paragraph{Bernoulli Relaxation.} Training generative models under sparsity and stochasticity constraints is a well-studied field \cite{louizos2017learning, bengio2013estimatingpropagatinggradientsstochastic}.
 A central challenge in training sVAEs arises from the non-differentiable Bernoulli sampling procedure: the loss involves quantities computed from draws of Bernoulli trials.
-The approach in \cite{tonoliniVariationalSparseCoding2020}, which builds off of \cite{maddison2017concretedistributioncontinuousrelaxation} and \cite{rolfe2017discretevariationalautoencoders}, addresses this issue via a differentiable relaxation of Bernoulli sampling based on a scaled sigmoid and we follow the notation in \cite{tonoliniVariationalSparseCoding2020}.
+The approach in \cite{tonoliniVariationalSparseCoding2020}, which builds off of \cite{maddison2017concretedistributioncontinuousrelaxation} and \cite{rolfe2017discretevariationalautoencoders}, addresses this issue via a differentiable relaxation of Bernoulli sampling based on a scaled sigmoid and we follow their notation.
 In particular, the latent encoding is computed element-wise as